ErikRHanson/best_quotes/README.md

-#Best_Quotes#
+# Best_Quotes

-This is a test project for the rules gem.
+### This is a test project for the rules gem.

+Please see rules.gem documentation for information.